nestordemeure/friedrich/readme.md

 find another technique great at both ? use both with a criteria to decide if we need to switch (switch when perf degrade instead of improving ?) ? can likelihood be computed at the same time as gradient ?

+put gradient descent alorithms in a dedicaced file test L-BFGS, see if it is provided in a crate

+stop when gradient is below 1% of value

+default noie value : 1% of std of outputs